CS-LNU-Learning-Objects/web-application-architecture/continuous.md

-# The continuous way of web application development
+# Continuous Integration

-*Prior  knowledge  - Programming, Web development, Basic git handling*
+*Prior  knowledge  - Programming, Web development, Basic git*

 This text will give you a introduction to terms like Continuous Integration (CI), Continuous Development and Continuous Deployment.
 It will try to explain what these terms means, how they differs and why they are main concepts in the [devOps](https://en.wikipedia.org/wiki/DevOps) community.